loopbackio/loopback.io/pages/en/lb3/Defining-data-sources.md

 ## Specifying database credentials with environment variables

-Best practice is not to put production database credentials explicitly in JSON or JavaScript files, where they could be  a security vulnerability.
+Don't put production database credentials explicitly in JSON or JavaScript files, where they could be a security vulnerability.
 Instead, define the values in environment variables and reference them in the data source configuration file.

+Refer to an environment variable in JSON as <code>${<i>varname</i>}</code>, where <i>varname</i>
+is the name of the environment variable.
 For example, assuming you have set a valid MongoDB username and password in the environment variables MONGO_USER and MONGO_PASS, respectively: